Romans-I-XVI/Roku-gameEngine/README.md

 This sets the frame rate limit for the testing game behavior under such circumstances.
 Default is 0, which is no limit.

-##### drawColliders(instance as Object) as Void
+##### drawColliders(entity as Object) as Void

-This method is for debugging purposes, it will draw the colliders associated with the provided instance.
+This method is for debugging purposes, it will draw the colliders associated with the provided entity.

 ##### drawSafeZones() as Void